CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 Then add that class to the paragraph in the `about.html` file and you should now see the other font being used when we run the server.
 ## Changing the colors

 If you open up the `variables.scss` in the `src/themes` folder and scroll down you will see code block about colors.
-In there you can change the the stadard ionic colors and you can add more color variables you can call on inside your elements.
+In there you can change the standard ionic colors and you can add more color variables you can call on inside your elements.

 Lets add pink to the colors:
 ```scss